thindil/steamsky/bin/doc/MODDING.md

 * Attribute `owner`: Which fraction own ship.
 Possible values are: Poleis, Independent, Pirates, Undead, Drones, Inquisition.
 * Tags `recipes`: List of know recipes. (player ships only).
-    - Attribute `index` is recipe index from files from *recipes* directory.
+    * Attribute `index` is recipe index from files from *recipes* directory.
-    - Optional attribute `action`: What to do with this recipe.
+    * Optional attribute `action`: What to do with this recipe.
 Possible values
       are: "add" (add this recipe, default option) or "remove" (remove this recipe).
 * Tags `member`: List of crew members.
-    - Attribute `index` is mobile index from files form *mobs* directory.
-If ship should have more than one that same mobile if crew, add attribute `amount`.
+    * Attribute `index` is mobile index from files form *mobs* directory.
+If ship should have more than one that same mobile in crew, add attribute `amount`.
 If ship should have more than one that same mobile and amount should be random, add attributes `minamount` for minimum amount of that mobile and attribute `maxamount` for maximum amount of that mobile.
-    - Optional attribute `action`: What to do with this memeber.
+    * Optional attribute `action`: What to do with this memeber.
 Possible values are: "add" (add this member, default option), "remove" (remove this member) or "update" (update selected member).